agateau/filefind/README.md

 ## Testing

-If you want to run tests, first install the development requirements with
+If you want to run tests, first install the development requirements with:

     pip install -r requirements-dev.txt